-All occupational therapy assistant students are required to participate in and successfully complete the COTA 2300 and COTA 2310 Fieldwork Integration courses.
-These courses require Community Experience fieldwork where fieldwork educators will evaluate the student's performance and provide comments on various expected professional behaviors that are integral in the occupational therapy field of practice, when completed at the clinical sites.
-Students will be evaluated using the Community Experience Fieldwork Evaluation form provided.
-If at any time a student receives more than one item below a "2" or more than two items below a "3" on their evaluation, the student is required to meet with the OTA Program faculty and complete a remediation plan of areas of concern prior to repeating the fieldwork experience.
-The remediation plan will be determined by the OTA Program faculty.
+All occupational therapy assistant students are required to participate in and successfully complete the COTA 2300 Fieldwork Integration I and COTA 2310 Fieldwork Integration II courses.
+These courses require Community Experience where OTA program faculty and fieldwork educators will evaluate the student's performance and provide comments on various expected professional behaviors that are integral in the occupational therapy field of practice.
+For Community Experience, the students' performance will be evaluated on the fieldwork assignments and the Professional Behavior rubric completed in each fieldwork course.
+Students must successfully complete all fieldwork assignments with a score of 75% or higher and demonstrate appropriate professional behaviors in order to pass the course.
+When students complete Community Experience at the clinical site, a student's performance will be evaluated using the Community Experience Evaluation form.
+On the Community Experience Evaluation form, if at any time a student receives more than one item below a "2" or more than two items below a "3" on their evaluation, the student is required to meet with the OTA Program faculty and complete a remediation plan of areas of concern prior to repeating the fieldwork experience.
 The student will be required to repeat the unsuccessful fieldwork rotation, within the semester the failure took place in.
 Depending on the timing of the fieldwork failure, the student may be required to complete the fieldwork rotation outside of the typical course schedule.
 In this situation, the student will receive a course grade of Incomplete "I", until successful completion of the fieldwork experience.
 Students cannot continue in the OTA Program until all coursework requirements are successfully met.
 A student may only repeat one fieldwork experience in a course.
 If a student is required to repeat more than one fieldwork experience in a course due to unsuccessful completion, the student will not pass the fieldwork course.
 A student may not fail more than one community experience fieldwork in two semesters (COTA 2300 and COTA 2310).
 If a student fails more than one fieldwork experience in two semesters, the student will be required to meet with the OTA Program faculty and the process of disciplinary action for the OTA students will be followed.
-If the students are unable to complete Community Experience at the clinical sites due to COVID-19, the students' performance will be evaluated on the fieldwork assignments and the Professional Behavior rubric completed in each fieldwork course.
-Students must successfully complete all fieldwork assignments with a score of 75% or higher and demonstrate appropriate professional behaviors in order to pass the course.